 Among the many potentially useful features promised by the Internet are ease of access and size of audience, namely the democratization of mass communication afforded by relatively cheap and widely available Internet allied to the ability to reach out to almost unlimited audiences through virality.
 Hate groups, for example, have nimbly pivoted to online environments precisely because of these features.
 In the words of Daniel Kilvington: “It is now easier than ever before to espouse a hateful message and reach audiences across the world in a matter of seconds.”
 Yet this analysis may not fully encompass the nuance of the current landscape.
 These features are more accurately presented as opportunities than outcomes: Opportunities for accessing the Internet and opportunities for virality do not guarantee these outcomes for any given hate speaker.

 For one thing, it might be true in some parts of the world that the Internet “has provided a platform where it is easier, quicker, and cheaper to spread hate[,]” but this is not true in other regions.
-The World Bank Group estimates that only thirty-five percent of the population in developing countries has access to the Internet.
+Ani Petrosyan estimates that only thirty-five percent of the population in the least developed countries has access to the Internet.
 Access to the internet, particularly high-speed internet, depends on digital infrastructure, which is often lacking in rural areas (e.g. networking cables, cellular towers, satellite dishes, internet exchange points, data centers, personal electronic devices, reliable electricity).
 Even in the United States, the most recent Federal Communications Commission Broadband deployment report calculates that just under 14.5 million Americans live in areas without access to Internet with minimum speeds of 25/3 mbps.
 Even where digital infrastructure is available, the high cost of connectivity often puts it beyond the means of low-income individuals, forcing many low-income households to rely on “mobile only” access to the Internet instead of fixed-line high-speed home Internet.
 Additionally, some experts estimate that within a many online communities, only one percent of content creators are responsible for most of the total contributions.
 This gives the lie to the notion that nowadays everyone has a “voice” online.
 Moreover, relatively few Internet users can boast a mass audience (e.g. 10,000 or more YouTube subscribers).
 For example, studies estimate that the chances of a given piece of online content going viral are one in a million.
 The fact that some individuals are taking the opportunities for mass communication afforded by the Internet, and a few are achieving viral success, does not mean that everyone is producing large amounts of content and reaching a wide audience.
 Although many people can gain access to the Internet, it is not the case that virtually anyone can get hundreds, thousands, or millions of people to view their content.

 Then again, in the case of online hate speech, what makes the difference is arguably the experience of the targets or victims of hate speech.
 From a victim’s perspective, it may not make a difference that the hateful words, images, or videos come from a relatively small pool of speakers.
 What matters is that enough hate speakers find it easier, quicker, and cheaper to spread hate online compared to offline—enough of them to alter the quality of the online environment for other users, to make it the Internet of Hate.
 Likewise, even if each individual hate speaker only reaches a few recipients online, the presence of many speakers creates a type of blanketing effect for victims.
 As Louise Richardson-Self puts it, “[w]omen know they are going to encounter gendered hate speech online.”